Quasilimiting behavior for one-dimensional diffusions with killing: Assumptions, definitions and previous results

-Since we are working with the self-adjoint version of the generator (with respect to the measure $\Rho$), the Feynman-Kac representation holds in great generality, following the derivation in \cite{DvC00}.
+Since we are working with the self-adjoint version of the generator (with respect to the measure $\Rho$), the Feynman--Kac representation holds in great generality, following the derivation in \citet{DvC00}.
 We will generally omit the tilde, since it will be clear from context which measure is meant.